splashcat-ink/splashcat/README.md

 If you've found a bug in Splashcat please [report it! ](https://github.com/splashcat-ink/splashcat/issues/new "report it! ") If it's a security vulnerability please contact splashcat@rosalina.saige.ink or use GitHub's tools for reporting security issues.
 Do **not** use a public GitHub issue.

+## Upload battles to local instance of Splashcat
+To upload battle data to a local debug instance of splashcat follow [this guide](https://github.com/splashcat-ink/splashcat/blob/main/UPLOADING-BATTLES.md)

 ## Donating
 Sponsoring me will support Splashcat and its server costs.
 Getting $5+ monthly tier also gives you some little additional features in Splashcat!
 For more details, see [here](https://splashcat.ink/sponsor/ "here") and to donate click [here](https://github.com/sponsors/catgirlinspace "here")!